A mathematical theory of topological invariants of quantum lattice systems: The site of fuzzy semilinear sets

 We can now equip $\CS_n$ with a Grothendieck topology of Section \ref{sec:locality}.
-There are two versions of it which differ in whether we allow empty covers of smallest elements or not.
-In the case of the pre-ordered set $\CS_n$, every bounded closed semilinear set is a smallest element (they are all isomorphic objects of the category $\CS_n$).
-Since such sets are not empty, the more natural choice is not to allow empty covers.
+There are two versions of it which differ in whether we allow empty covers of an initial object or not.
+In the case of the pre-ordered set $\CS_n$, every bounded closed semilinear set is an initial object (they are all isomorphic objects of the category $\CS_n$).
+Since such sets are not empty, we will disallow empty covers.
 This choice is also forced on us if we want certain pre-cosheaves to be cosheaves (see below).
 Note that we only consider non-empty closed semilinear sets.